Red Sea–Dead Sea Water Conveyance: History

 In October 2009 the Jordanian government announced that it would unilaterally tender a Jordan Red Sea Project.
 According to the government, this project could be considered as the first phase of the RSDSC project.
 The Jordan project was to be implemented by a private company under authority granted by the government.
-The project would also serve as an economic development project to create housing for 1.36 million people south of Amman, at the Southern end of the Dead Sea, north of Aqaba and in gated communities.
+The project would also serve as an economic development project to create housing for 1.36 million people (1) south of Amman, (2) at the Southern end of the Dead Sea, (3) north of Aqaba and (4) in gated communities.
 Several tourist resorts would be created.
-It is divided into five phases.
+It was divided into five phases.
 The first phase would include extraction of 400 million cubic metres of seawater per year, resulting in 210 million cubic metres/year (MCM/yr) of freshwater and 190 million cubic metres/year for discharge into the Dead Sea.
-The construction of the first phase is expected to take seven years.
+The construction of the first phase was expected to take seven years.
 In March 2011, the Ministry of Water and Irrigation short-listed six firms for the first phase of the project.

-The World Bank has announced that it would release a feasibility study of water conveyance from the Red Sea to the Dead Sea together with an environmental and social assessment as well as a study of alternatives in early 2012.
-The alternatives studied include a restoration of the Jordan River to its natural flow and taking no action, as well as numerous other alternatives.
+The World Bank announced that it would release a feasibility study of water conveyance from the Red Sea to the Dead Sea together with an environmental and social assessment as well as a study of alternatives in early 2012.
+The many alternatives studied included a restoration of the Jordan River to its natural flow and the taking of no action.

 In August 2013, Jordanian government announced that it would move ahead with the first phase of a project.
 On 9 December 2013, an agreement to build the pipeline was signed by Israel, Jordan, and Palestine.
-On 21 June 2016, Jordan announced that it received 17 bids from international firms to construct the canal.
+On 21 June 2016, Jordan announced that it had received 17 bids from international firms to construct the canal.

-On 27 November 2016, it was announced that the Jordanian government is shortlisting five consortiums to implement the project.
-Jordan's ministry of Water and Irrigation said that the $100 million first phase of the project will begin construction in the first quarter of 2018, and will be completed by 2021.
+On 27 November 2016, it was announced that the Jordanian government was shortlisting five consortia to implement the project.
+Jordan's ministry of Water and Irrigation said that the $100 million first phase of the project would begin construction in the first quarter of 2018, and would be completed by 2021.

-In June 2021, it was reported that the water level in the Dead Sea is shrinking at a rate of more than one metre per year, and its surface area has shrunk by about 33% since the 1960s.
-This is largely due to the diversion of most of the flow into the Dead Sea from the Jordan River.
+In June 2021, it was reported that the water level in the Dead Sea was shrinking at a rate of more than one metre per year, and that its surface area had shrunk by about 33% since the 1960s.
+This was largely due to the diversion of most of the flow into the Dead Sea from the Jordan River.